Clarity comes in interesting ways.

 I now know, after all the personal transformation work I’ve done, I was meant to shine my own light, too.

 It’s what I’ve always helped others do.
-To see and express their own sacred gifts.
+To see and express their own special gifts.

 Now I’m finally helping myself to do the same thing.